 In order to optimise our service we apply Google Analytics and Matomo.
 Details on the use of these services are described above under Web analysis, cookies and third-party services.
 DPD only makes data from the use of the services and about the service itself to available authorised internal users.

 In order to ensure the correct delivery of shipments to the right consignee DPD requires a range of data, which is as a rule provided by the consignor.
 In addition to details of the address, parcel type and parcel shipping options, the data may include further information which will, for example, enable us to notify the consignee of the delivery or when parcels are picked up at the parcel shop (e.g. ID card/passport number).
-In compliance with postal legislation and the regulations on data protection in postal services, DPD processes this data in a shipment-related way and only for delivery purposes.
+In compliance with postal legislation in postal services, DPD processes this data in a shipment-related way and only for delivery purposes.
 The details which are provided are used exclusively within the DPD network for delivering shipments and invoicing services, or for clarifying issues relating to shipments (e.g. transport damage).
 DPD does not use consignee data for advertising purposes or for other personal analyses.
 Findings from DPD's delivery processes are only used in an anonymised form for the purpose of optimising delivery operations.
 Your data is not sold, rented out or exchanged.
 If we provide data to external service providers, this is implemented on the basis of Art.
 28 EU GDPR (processing of orders) or other data protection regulations.

 DPD also appears in a number of social networks.
 These include Facebook, Instagram, Twitter, Xing and YouTube.
 DPD provides its services on these platforms under the data protection provisions of the individual platform operator and has no direct responsibility for the way the operator processes data.
 Any findings from this data are used only for internal purposes and direct consultation.
 DPD wishes to point out that these platforms are in themselves public and anything which is posted on them can as a rule be read by all users.
 DPD will not provide shipment-related information or details of personal data in any public forum via these platforms.